tfabris/BlueGigaEmpeg/README.md

-- If your car stereo contains a feature that lists existing Bluetooth pairings, and if there is an existing entry for "empeg Car" from an earlier pairing, make sure to delete that earlier pairing because its security key will be different when you press the RESET/PAIR button in the next step.
+- If your car stereo contains a feature that lists existing Bluetooth pairings, and if there is an existing entry for "empeg Car" from an earlier pairing, make sure to delete that earlier pairing, because its security key will be reset when you press the RESET/PAIR button in the next step.

 - Press the RESET/PAIR button on the BlueGigaEmpeg.
 Its LED should light up blue for about 30 seconds or so.